Newfoundland and Labrador Disability Tax Credit Information

 DTC firms handle each step of the process, have extensive knowledge, and work on a NO WIN, NO FEE basis – meaning they are incentivized to get you the most out of a DTC refund as possible.

 As mentioned previously, applying to DTC is easy, but being approved can be very difficult.
-You need to carefully and thoroughly build a case that clearly portrays your condition and the impairments that come with it, so hiring a team with extensive knowledge like a DTC firm is the best way to ensure your application is approved.
+You need to carefully and thoroughly build a case that portrays your condition and the impairments that come with it, so hiring a team with extensive knowledge like a DTC firm is the best way to ensure your application is approved.

 To learn more about each option for applying to DTC, check our Disability Tax Credit Application Process guide.